belatijagad/bambangshop/README.md

 **How will Postman help?** -- Postman will help testing out the API endpoints that have been made.
 It makes the endpoint calling easier so I could see whether my program works as intended or not.
 The feature I like the most about Postman is the ability to save endpoints as groups so it will be easy to test it, or even automate the endpoint testing.

 #### Reflection Publisher-3
+**Which variation of pattern is used here?** -- the variation used here is the push pattern. `NotificationService` here acts as the subject, which pushes updates to its observers (Subscribers) when there is a change.

+**What's the advantage of the observer pattern in the tutorial?** -- using pull will reduce the overall complexity because the subject don't need to maintain references to its observers.
+Also, the system will more scalable since observers only request updates when needed, so the subject don't need to push updates to all observers simultaneously.

+**What happens if multi-threading isn't used?** -- if multi-threading isn't used, the process of sending notification will be significantly slower when many users are using the application at once.
+Also, the hardware provided won't be fully utilized as well.